nncdglxy/data-analytics-portfolio/Tableau/Back-To-Viz-Basics/2025/Week 2/Build a Multi Line Chart.md

 * In calculated fields, original values are used, aliases cannot be used.

 #### Key Challenges:
-* Could not get the lables to not overlap with data points are too close.
+* Could not get the labels to not overlap with data points are too close.
 * Filter action icon worked funky